Generali And UNDP Are Building SME Resilience In Asia

 Hosted on a user-friendly online platform, this framework will also be developed as a mobile app and can be spread to other countries in Asia and in the world.
 SMEs can find advice on how to protect their activities in the face of climate challenges and other risks, while ensuring the resilience of such an important segment for developing countries also against unpredictable events like natural catastrophes.

-, said: 'The MSME community in Malaysia, Thailand and the broader Asia region are an indispensable part of the growth and development stories of these markets.
+, said: "The MSME community in Malaysia, Thailand and the broader Asia region are an indispensable part of the growth and development stories of these markets.
 However, they face very real and intensifying risks from climate change and other factors that are affecting business continuity and their ability to capture emerging opportunities.
 Insurance is at the heart of the solution for making SMEs and MSMEs more resilient and is the driving force behind Generali's partnership with UNDP.
 Bringing SME EnterPRIZE to Asia, launching our SME Loss Prevention Framework and progressing our Insurance Innovation Challenge Fund are key milestones in our effort to support vulnerable businesses in Asia.
-I'm eager to continue our collaboration with UNDP and find new ways to make a lasting impact.'
-Rob Leonardi, Regional Officer International Asia, Generali
+I'm eager to continue our collaboration with UNDP and find new ways to make a lasting impact."

 Generali and the United Nations Development Programme have partnered to support developing countries with access to insurance and risk finance solutions that enhance the resilience of communities and local businesses.